 If you are (a) a woman, (b) over 40, and (c) being discriminated against on the basis of age or suspect that you are being discriminated because of your age, there are many things you can (and should) do to stop what could potentially be unlawful conduct on the part of your employer, supervisor, or coworkers.

-We invited our discrimination attorney Los Angeles from JML Law to outline a guide for an older woman who are being discriminated against on the basis of age.
+We invited our discrimination attorney Los Angeles from JML Law to outline a guide for an older woman who is being discriminated against on the basis of age.

 Address your employer (or the person who discriminated against you)